 My career path is

-I started out with a BA in International Developmental Studies.
+I started out with a BA in International Developmental Studies and French.
 With this background, I expected to get a job in the public service; maybe working with the federal government or an NGO.
 So I moved to Ottawa to look for work in this area.
 I ended up getting a job with a national, non-profit organization that represented engineers.
 I had not planned to do this but once I started working in this area but I fell in love with the non-profit association world.
 While it wasn’t International development, I was using a lot of my skills but in a narrower area.

 I continued working in the non-profit sector with a number of different organizations.
 All these were related to the architecture, engineering, and construction industries.
 During this time, I took courses to improve my knowledge of the non-profit sector and help me become a better leader within this sector.
 I love the people that I get to work with and don’t see myself leaving this sector anytime soon!